harsh-valecha/OpenCart-Test-Automation-with-Selenium-Pytest/README.md

 ---
 ### Planned Features
-- Database connectivity for test data driven functionality and logging purpose
 - Creating More end to end testcases
 - Implementing the same model using playwright and pytest